 Following this definition, what can an organization do to socially dominate the airwaves within their industry?

 It is simple.
 It is not easy, but it is simple.
-Equip your sales team with the social selling technology AND training to use their digital presence and behavior on social media to start conversations.
+Equip your sales team with the digital selling technology AND training to use their digital presence and behavior on social media to start conversations.
 Yes, just start with a conversation.
 Did the woman in my above story bother to start with a conversation?
 No. She went straight to a sales pitch filled with brochure-style information, told me to contact her, and then just walked away.
 This is what many salespeople are doing today within social media.

 Using Sales Teams Social Presence To Create Conversations